 - Acrylic tends to be as durable as nylon with a high resiliency.

-- Just like nylon, the stronger the individual fiber, the more rough the rug feels.
+- Just like nylon, the stronger the individual fiber, the rougher the rug feels.

-- Use best liquid cleaner for Polypropylene rugs cleaning.
+- Use the best liquid cleaner for Polypropylene rug cleaning.

 - Polypropylene, or olefin, is the most commonly used synthetic materials clothing for synthetic rugs and carpets.